encukou/freezeyt/README.md

 #### `start`

-The function will be called whenever a page is saved.
+The function will be called when the freezing process starts, before any other hooks.

 It is passed a `FreezeInfo` object as argument.
 The object has the following method: